reach-sh/reach-lang/docs/src/frontend/index.md

 range: 10-10
 ```

-This code obtains the balance of network tokens for user, `{!js} who`, and sets it to the `getBalance` object.
+This code obtains the balance of network tokens for a user, `{!js} who`, and sets it to the `getBalance` object.
 This makes the account balance simpler to reference later in the code, such as displaying balances after transactions, proving that cancelled transactions did not transfer tokens, etc.

 ---